The Fastest NEXUS Appointment in the West

 an official document that explains my legal residency, in case they asked about it

-Before arriving, I prepared to be greeted with hostility, anger, refusals, or being booted from this program altogether, since government employees have chosen similar behavior in the past.
+Before arriving, I was prepared to be greeted with hostility, anger, refusals, or booted from this program altogether, since government employees have chosen similar behavior in the past.

 I could feel my body bracing for the worst case scenario while I tried to relax and present myself as their best-case scenario (kind, patient, responsible).

-NEXUS Interview With the Canadian Border Services Agency Officer:
+NEXUS Interview With Canadian Border Services Agency Officer

 She was warm, kind, and thoughtful throughout the entire interview.

-She asked me questions (verifying the information I'd entered on my NEXUS application, so I’m glad I studied my application before arriving):
+She asked me questions, verifying the information I'd entered on my NEXUS application, so I’m so glad I’d reviewed my application before arriving…

 why do you want a NEXUS card?